 Because institutional racism profoundly impacts the social landscapes in which we live and work, we are dedicated to becoming an inclusive community in our program and work.
-For this reason, learning around anti-racism/oppression towards a new framework of intercultural competence and communicating around differences — is integral to our service-year curriculum, as well as our organizational onboarding and experience.
+For this reason, learning around anti-racism/oppression towards a new framework of liberation and communicating around differences — is integral to our service-year curriculum, as well as our organizational onboarding and experience.

 - Institutional racism and other oppressions including heterosexism, classism, ableism and sexism profoundly impact the social landscape in which we live and work.